 In response, I suggest an alternative perspective to these situations inspired by decolonial theory; an epistemological approach largely associated with Latin American literature, but also influenced by African scholars, which rejects the imposition of a single worldview originating in Europe to the entire world.
-Although decolonial theory does not reflect all decolonial perspectives (which one can dub ‘decoloniality’), it is of special interest here because it concerns the production of knowledge, including in sciences and social sciences (as well as in law, if one wants to put it apart from social sciences), at the global level.
+Although decolonial theory does not reflect all decolonial perspectives (which one can dub “decoloniality”), it is of special interest here because it concerns the production of knowledge, including in sciences and social sciences (as well as in law, if one wants to put it apart from social sciences), at the global level.
 My aim is to intimate a decolonial approach to PIL, or at least, a “less colonial” perspective, that incorporates elements of the decolonial theory to European PIL while recognizing its theoretical limits.
 To do so, it starts from the Western PIL theories that seem the most adequate to ground “less colonial” PIL rules; namely, the paradigm of “cultural cosmopolitanism,” that shows PIL’s potential as a Western state legal tool to deal with cultural diversity beyond the mere tolerance of minority cultures, and the mode of “legal pluralism,” which has helped to clearly articulate the legal character of non-state norms.
 It then asks the question as to what pursuing the decolonial epistemological paradigm would add or change to European state law or PIL in particular, and perhaps, to law in general.
 It should be clear from the outset that the present utilization of decolonial theory is experimental.
 Although decolonial theory has become part of PIL theoretical discussion, there remains substantive discussion about its proper applications and contributions.
 As a result, the analysis and proposals that I advance here are the result of my own analysis and should not be considered as representative of decolonial theory as a whole or the only correct implications that that could be derived from the decolonial approach.
 Abiding by the claim that every knowledge is (culturally and even personally) situated, I further recognize my positionality as a Western, French-Belgian, white female and junior, PIL, scholar, therefore the following suggestions should be read in that light.

 The argument proceeds in two parts, the first being a theoretical preparation for the second.
-The first section will present the Western PIL theory on the recognition of cultural diversity and legal pluralism in Europe and will suggest some ways in which a “‘less colonial” PIL theory could depart from it, with regard to decolonial theory.
-Then, the second section illustrates this approach through a first, non-exhaustive application of the “less colonial” PIL theory to the main PIL rules and reasoning that are applicable to European state cases involving post-colonial legality.
+The Section I will present the Western PIL theory on the recognition of cultural diversity and legal pluralism in Europe and will suggest some ways in which a “‘less colonial” PIL theory could depart from it, with regard to decolonial theory.
+Then, Section II illustrates this approach through a first, non-exhaustive application of the “less colonial” PIL theory to the main PIL rules and reasoning that are applicable to European state cases involving post-colonial legality.
 This includes some changes to the applicability and definition of foreign law as well as its treatment as fact or law and its proof, the use of the public policy exception, and the recognition of foreign status.

 I. A “Less Colonial” PIL Theory in Europe